yuchensun97/Quadrotor/README.md

 **What's next?**
 Perception, mapping and SLAM

-To run this project on your local end, please make sure you have install the following package:
+To run the simulation on your local end, please make sure you have install the following package:
 * numpy
 * cvxopt
 * matplotlib